sharat87/sharats.me/content/posts/2020-01-12_automating-the-vim-workplace.md

         '[,']sort i
     endfun

-With this, hitting `gsip` would sort the lines *inside* the current paragraph.
-Similarly, `gsiB` would sort lines inside the braces closest to the cursor (try this one in CSS!).
-If you have the [vim-indent-object](https://github.com/michaeljsmith/vim-indent-object/) plugin, you could also do `gsii` to sort lines in current indent block.
+With this, hitting <kbd>gsip</kbd> would sort the lines *inside* the current paragraph.
+Similarly,
+<kbd>gsiB</kbd> would sort lines inside the braces closest to the cursor (try this one in CSS!).
+If
+you have the [vim-indent-object](https://github.com/michaeljsmith/vim-indent-object/) plugin, you could also do <kbd>gsii</kbd> to sort lines in current indent block.

-Additionally, we also have an `xnoremap` mapping definition which lets us use `gs` in visual mode to sort the highlighted lines.
+Additionally, we also have an `xnoremap` mapping definition which lets us use <kbd>gs</kbd> in visual mode to sort the highlighted lines.
 I don't use this as often as the operator version above, but it's nice to have nonetheless.

 ## Reversing over Motion